d-perl/bec_ci_test/.gitlab/merge_request_templates/default.md

 ## Related Issues

 [Cite any related issues or feature requests that are addressed or resolved by this merge request.
-Use the gitlab syntax for linking issues, for example, `fixes #123` or `closes #123`.]
+Use the Github syntax for linking issues, for example, `fixes #123` or `closes #123`.]

 ## Type of Change